Merck Group Logo

 Merck Group Logo History

-The Merck brand dates back to 1668 when Friedrich Jacob Merck (the company is named after him) bought Engel-Apotheke, located in Darmstadt.
+The Merck brand dates back to 1668, when Friedrich Jacob Merck (the company is named after him) bought Engel-Apotheke, located in Darmstadt.
 All these years, she worked successfully because, by the time of her succession to Emanuel Merck, she had an excellent base for scientific discoveries.
-A descendant of the founder took advantage of the chance and made several innovative discoveries in the chemical field: he invented several drugs and created and characterized some alkaloids.
+A descendant of the founder took advantage of the opportunity and made several innovative discoveries in chemistry: he invented several drugs and characterized several alkaloids.
 This happened in 1816.

-A few years later (in 1827), a young pharmacist launched the production of medicines.
+A few years later (in 1827), a young pharmacist began producing medicines.
 Then, with the support of his relatives, he built a factory where he began to produce raw materials for medicines and many chemical ingredients.
-In 1891, one of the founder’s descendants (Georg Merck) opened a company branch in the United States, eventually becoming the subject of long legal disputes.
+In 1891, one of the founders’ descendants (Georg Merck) opened a branch of the company in the United States, which eventually became the subject of long legal disputes.
 The fact is that after the end of the First World War, its subsidiary in New York was confiscated and turned into an independent company.
-Then the areas of work of the parent company expanded: in addition to the chemical and pharmacological industries, they included the biomedical and electronic industries.
+Then the parent company’s areas of work expanded: in addition to the chemical and pharmacological industries, they included the biomedical and electronic industries.

-The change in the visual identity of the Merck Group is associated not only with the company’s success but also with problems.
+The change in the Merck Group’s visual identity is associated not only with the company’s success but also with problems.
 The current logo updates are driven by lawsuits and legal disputes with a New York-based firm that was formerly its US subsidiary and was subsequently forcibly spun off.
-As a result, in the centuries-old history of the pharmaceutical plant, there are eight different types of emblems.
-Some of them are completely different from each other as if they do not have a single platform among themselves.
-Many logos (existing in the 17th and 18th centuries) are unknown, so their countdown goes back to the 19th century.
+As a result, over the pharmaceutical plant’s centuries-long history, there are eight different types of emblems.
+Some of them are completely different from each other, as if they have no common platform.
+Many logos (dating from the 17th and 18th centuries) are unknown, so their history dates back to the 19th century.

 What is Merck Group?

-Merck Group is an international organization that brings together about 250 divisions of the chemical, pharmaceutical, electronics, medical and biological industries.
-It is the oldest pharmacy in the field and was originally a pharmacy in the city of Darmstadt (Germany), where its headquarters is still located.
+Merck Group is an international organization that brings together about 250 divisions of the chemical, pharmaceutical, electronics, medical, and biological industries.
+It is the oldest pharmacy in the field and was originally a pharmacy in the city of Darmstadt (Germany), where its headquarters are still located.
 The company was founded in 1668.
 Founder: Friedrich Jacob Merck.
-Now she works in 66 countries of the world.
+Now she works in 66 countries around the world.

 1838 – 1850